 Sealed bidding employs competitive bids, public bid opening (in the case of Government), and awards based on price when bidder is “responsive” and “responsible”, meaning it responds to the requirement without taking exception, and has a documented history of responsible business conduct.

-Normally considered for use when five conditions are met:
+Normally considered for use when four conditions are met:

 Major objectives of Negotiation:

 1 - Obtain fair and reasonable price (need cost/price